bhanikki28/IGD/bookstore/README.md

 		This App is using inmemory h2 database for storing the books in table : TBL_BOOKS When application starts up, it will look at data.sql/schema.sql file to create and load initial data to the table Later data(book) can be inserted/queried using API as mentioned above
+		1. Authentication for the application is not required.
+		2. Requests are made to valid endpoints always.
+		3. Json Book data in the HTTP body will always be valid.

 ###  Testing the App